tjknoth/cse130-web/lectures/08-monads.md

 ## Recipes are Monads

-Wait a bit, the signature:
+Wait a second, the signature:

 ```haskell
 combineWithResult :: Recipe a -> (a -> Recipe b) -> Recipe b